ChesscadeCanon/TheChesscadeCanon/README.md

-Chesscade is an open source deterministic, perfect-information, falling block puzzle game with chess pieces.
+Chesscade is an open source, deterministic, perfect-information, falling block puzzle game with chess pieces.
 For complete rules, see "rules.h".
 The Chesscade Canon seeks to be a universal, canonical implementation of Chesscade, in the form of a lightweight, thread-safe, optimized dynamic library that can be used as a backend to graphical interfaces written in any language,